making/voicetext4j/README.md

     }

-## Quick Usage with Groovy and Grape
+## Quick Start using Groovy and Grape

 `test.groovy`